DONATE TODAY: PROTECT OUR SEAS AND COASTAL COMMUNITIES

 The Macajalar Bay, a major fishing ground, is 50-km wide at the mouth and 30-km long, with an approximately 1,000 km2 area, where 12 municipalities of Misamis Oriental share a coastline with the bay.
 As the gateway to Northern Mindanao, rapid urban development coupled with strong coastal migration are threatening the bay’s condition, impacting the communities and aquaculture it hosts.
 Recent flooding and coastal deviation in the area can be attributed to the decline of the mangroves along the bay.

 PSFI aims to rehabilitate Macajalar Bay one barangay at a time through its Ridge to Reef program.
 Join us in protecting our coastal communities!
 Your generosity will help us raise P1 million to plant and care for 5,000 mangrove seedlings in Barangay Bonbon, Cagayan de Oro.

 Your support in the reforestation of mangroves along Macajalar Bay will:

 • Shore up coastal defense against storm surges and floods

 • Strengthen marine biodiversity

 • Provide water filtration to treat effluents of aquaculture

 • Address rising global temperatures through higher (three-five times higher!) carbon storage compared to upland forests

-Together, let’s rehabilitate Macalajar Bay by planting mangroves and organizing its neighboring communities for better livelihood opportunities and protection of its aquaculture and coastal area.
+Your support today will help rehabilitate Macalajar Bay by planting mangroves and organizing its neighboring communities for better livelihood opportunities and to protect its aquaculture and coastal area.

-90.75 hectares of land re-forested including coastal mangroves
+re-forested 90.75 hectares of land, including coastal mangroves